awsdocs/aws-kms-developer-guide/doc_source/kms-compliance.md

 # Compliance validation for AWS Key Management Service<a name="kms-compliance"></a>

 Third\-party auditors assess the security and compliance of AWS Key Management Service as part of multiple AWS compliance programs\.
-These include SOC, PCI, FedRAMP, HIPPA, and others\.
+These include SOC, PCI, FedRAMP, HIPAA, and others\.

 **Topics**
 + [Compliance and security documents](#compliance-documents)